OpenAudioTools Networking¶

 - No audio, no PTP.

-ep=ctrl,dir=inout). - Browses for the mixer's MIDI endpoint and pairs automatically.
+- Browses for the MixTEE's MIDI endpoint and pairs automatically.

 Patchbay¶

-The patchbay is a lightweight routing manager that runs on the mixer or hub:
+The patchbay is a lightweight routing manager that runs on the MixTEE or HubTEE:

-_jfa-audio._udpand_jfa-midi2._udpservices. - Builds an in-memory graph of every device, port, and stream from the DNS-SD TXT data.
+_midi2._udpfor MIDI services. - Builds an in-memory graph of every device, port, and stream from the SDP and DNS-SD data.

 - Exposes a simple web UI (HTTP/JSON + minimal HTML/JS) or an OSC/JSON API.